tum-pbs/coord-trans-encoding/README.md

 `python dataGen.py`

 The script reads the cfl3d input template `input_template.inp` and replaces the user-defined keywords with specified values.
 In the current version, we run 16000 iterations, and then average the results over another 8000 iterations.
+The final results, $\rho$, $\rho u$, $\rho v$, $\rho E$, are saved in npz format in the folder `train_avg`.

 Note that potentially we can use well-tuned multi-grid method to accelerate the simulation.
 More technical details can be found in [CFL3D official website](https://nasa.github.io/CFL3D/).

+**Obtaining the metrics**

+The ["metrics"](https://nasa.github.io/CFL3D/Cfl3dv6/V5Manual/GenCoor.pdf) contain geometrical information.
+As each airfoil only has one mesh and there is no mesh deformation, we can ouput the coordinate transformation metrics as a separate post-processing task.
+(Warning: this is a special case, in some unsteady projects where mesh deformation or aeroelasticity are involved, the metrics should be saved during the simulation.
+We will update this in the up-coming tutorial and project.)

+We want to re-build cfl3d (note: suppose we have copied the code "cfl3d_seq" built previously to somewhere, e.g. /usr/local/bin/)

+`cd CFL3D/build/`

+`make scruball` (note: this means all the previously-built files are deleted.)

+`./metric_setup.sh` (we only use the serial version "cfl3d_seq" in the folder "CFL3D/build/cfl/seq/".)

+`cd metric_generation`

+`python metricGen.py`

+The script calls cfl3d_seq.
+Instead of running a flow simulation, it only reads mesh files and calculates "metrics", and then saves 7 variables (because it is 2D), i.e. `si4, sj1, sj3, sj4, sk1, sk3, sk4` to files.

 # Training